Ex-England pair set Middlesex record

 Stoneman's century took 149 balls, 12 fewer than Robson, and he hit two sixes and 20 fours before Henry Crocombe found enough movement to take the inside edge and wicketkeeper Oli Carter took the catch.

-Robson, though, moved past 900 runs for the season with 23 boundaries as he carried his bat through the entire day.
+Robson moved past 900 runs for the season with 23 boundaries as he carried his bat through the entire day.

+"The sun was out and the conditions for batting were great and once we got through the new ball we just egged each other on really, batting doesn't get much better than that," the right-hander said.

 Middlesex's record partnership for any wicket is an unbroken 424 for the third by Bill Edrich and Denis Compton against Somerset in 1948.